Russia’s ICBM Test Not a Threat to U.S.: White House - The Global Herald

 This item is about Russia or Ukraine, countries which are involved in an unfolding armed conflict.
 Be aware that propaganda may be involved in this video news item.
 Browse news from other sources about Russia (here) and Ukraine (here) to gain a wider perspective.
 The Global Herald is attempting to remove any advertisements from this content.
 Please accept our apologies if you are shown an ad next to conflict news - please leave a comment if you see ads in this page.

-Bloomberg Markets and Finance published this video item, entitled “Russia’s ICBM Test Not a Threat to U.S.: White House” – below is their description.
+Bloomberg Quicktake: Now published this video item, entitled “Russia’s ICBM Test Not a Threat to U.S.: White House” – below is their description.

+White House Press Secretary Jen Psaki commented on Russia’s test of a new intercontinental ballistic missile.
+The test launch of the Sarmat missile comes amid soaring tensions between Moscow and the West over the Russian military action in Ukraine, underlining the Kremlin’s focus on the country’s nuclear forces.

 Got a comment?
 Leave your thoughts in the comments section, below.
 Please note comments are moderated before publication.